bergmannjg/hafas-api-tsoa/src/generator/readme.md

 generates the following controller method for the **locations** method in [HafasClient](../../types/hafas-client/index.d.ts) api.

-The properties of type **LocationsOptions** are transfered to query parameters.
+The properties of type **LocationsOptions** are transferred to query parameters.

 ```js
   /**